dat-ecosystem/dat/CONTRIBUTING.md

 ## Development workflow

 We use and write a lot of node modules and it introduces a bit of a learning curve when working on multiple modules simultaneously.
+There are lots of different and valid solutions to working on lots of modules at once, this is just one way.

 ### Developing inside a node_modules folder